 Everyone knows passwords are bad.
-Try typing your password in to a game console.
+Try typing your password into a game console.
 Usability is terrible.
 Password security is even worse.
 The attack surface area of passwords is large and getting larger every day.
 So why don’t all organizations use Multi-Factor Authentication (MFA)?

 Casa is revolutionary.
-It provides a single point of management for end users to view, enroll, and remove MFA credentials, including hardware tokens, software tokens, commercial services (like Duo), social login, biometric, and mobile.
+It provides a single point of management for end users to view, enroll, and remove MFA credentials, including hardware tokens, software tokens, commercial services (like Duo), social login, biometrics, and mobile.
 Casa is also extensible.
 As new authentication technologies arise, you can download plugins to leverage them in your organization–through Casa.

 Login with or without Passwords